zhihui-dhc/aib-website/content/en-US/blog/hacker-bounty.md

 In the interest of being thorough, our friends at Zeppelin (Smart Contract Solutions) are simultaneously performing an audit for these same materials.
 Don’t worry, if you independently discover a bug that they also find but haven’t published yet, you may still claim the reward.

-Last but not least, we want to express our thanks to participants in the Cosmos Whitepaper Bounty, particularly GitHub user MartyMe, who took the 5 BTC bounty with his excellent contributions to both the DEX and the Hub Block Reward.
+Last but not least, we want to express our thanks to participants in the [Cosmos Whitepaper Bounty](https://cosmos.network/blog/cosmos-whitepaper-bounty), particularly GitHub user MartyMe, who took the 5 BTC bounty with his excellent contributions to both the DEX and the Hub Block Reward.

-Ladies and gentlemen, this show is nearly on the road, just a few more miles to go.
+This show is nearly on the road, with just a few more miles to go.
 We look forward to a successful fundraiser, and to building the Internet of Blockchains with you!